neuroCar/wallpaperApp/README.md

 * AWWW for Wayland
 * GNOME & KDE Plasma use their built in functions

--# If you want support for your DE/WM, please do it yourself.
-I would rather keep myself from a headache of dealing with Linux.
+<sub><sup> If you want support for your DE/WM, please do it yourself.
+I would rather keep myself from a headache of dealing with Linux.</sup></sub>

 ## Documentation used:
 * [QT Docs](https://doc.qt.io/qtforpython-6.5/PySide6/QtWidgets/)